invider/rebasic.mix/README.md

 RUN
 ```

-CLS command clears the screen before run.
+CLS command clears the screen before the run.

 Let's try to create something more complex:

 ```
-5 rem calculate number of seconds in a day
+5 rem calculate the number of seconds in a day
 10 cls
 20 let s=60
 30 let m=60